 What To Do After Lockdown?

 These treatments are, of course, designed to help alleviate pain.
 If, however, you find the pain to be persistent, we would strongly recommend booking an appointment at the Sussex Foot Centre.
-This can be done here.
+Our specialist chiropodists and podiatrists offer the very best in podiatric care for our patients across Sussex, Surrey, Kent & Hampshire.
 We will be able to work out a treatment strategy which works for you.
 If you have any questions relating to this, please email firstname.lastname@example.org.